Education and Training

 October 2001–September 2005 (approved January 2006) PhD The University of Cambridge, Corpus Christi College, Cambridge, U.K.

-February 1995–June 2001 BA (Hons.), BE (Hons.)
+February 1995–June 2001 Bachelor of Arts (Hons.), Bachelor of Engineering (Hons.)
 The University of Melbourne, Melbourne, Australia

-• Majors in Classics and in English Literature for the BA, and Computer Engineering for the BE
+- Majors in Classics and in English Literature for the BA, and Computer Engineering for the BE

-• Received First Class Honours in 59 out of 61 classes (modules) taken
+- Received First Class Honours in 59 out of 61 classes (modules) taken

 Dissertations:

-• Authority and Appropriation: Heresy and the Struggle for Language in Late Medieval English Literature
+- Authority and Appropriation: Heresy and the Struggle for Language in Late Medieval English Literature

-• Phase-Locked Loops: Design and Implementation
+- Phase-Locked Loops: Design and Implementation

 January 1998–December 1998 Study Abroad Georgetown University, Washington, D.C.

-• International Exchange Student in the College of Arts and Sciences (Classics and English)
+- International Exchange Student in the College of Arts and Sciences (Classics and English)

 Professional Training, Certification and Equivalences

-• Staff Development certification:
+- Staff Development certification:

-• King's College London: 'PhD Supervision for New Supervisors', 'Managing Research Relationships for Supervisors and PIs', 'Data Protection', 'Successful Performance Conversations in the Context of Performance Development Reviews', 'Subconscious Bias', and 'Introduction to TRaK' [teaching accreditation by the UK Higher Education Academy].
+- King's College London: 'PhD Supervision for New Supervisors', 'Managing Research Relationships for Supervisors and PIs', 'Data Protection', 'Successful Performance Conversations in the Context of Performance Development Reviews', 'Subconscious Bias', and 'Introduction to TRaK' teaching accreditation by the UK Higher Education Academy.

-• Cambridge University: 'Supervisions and Small-Group Teaching', 'Voice Projection', and 'Teaching-Skills in Anglo-Saxon, Norse, and Celtic'.
+- Cambridge University: 'Supervisions and Small-Group Teaching', 'Voice Projection', and 'Teaching-Skills in Anglo-Saxon, Norse, and Celtic'.

-• Leicester University: 'Part-Time Teacher Training'.
+- Leicester University: 'Part-Time Teacher Training'.

 See also Additional Skills.